ceph/ceph/doc/dev/prim-balancer-design.rst

-This document describes the requirements and HLD of the primary balancer for Ceph.
+This document describes the requirements and high-level design of the primary balancer for Ceph.

 Introduction
 ============